SUPENTA/flitchio-sdk/docs/src/sdkandroid.rst

 Troubleshoot the reasons of a failed binding
 """"""""""""""""""""""""""""""""""""""""""""

-If you get a status callback with :javaref:`STATUS_BINDING_FAILED <FlitchioStatusListener#STATUS_BINDING_FAILED>`, it means that either a binding attempt hasn't succeeded, or the existing binding has ended unexpectedly.
+If you get a status callback with :javaref:`Status#BINDING_FAILED`, it means that either a binding attempt hasn't succeeded, or the existing binding has ended unexpectedly.
-You can troubleshoot the reason of this failure with :javaref:`FlitchioController#getFailureReason()`.
+You can troubleshoot the reason of this failure by checking the :javaref:`Status#failureReason` field of this status.
 Here are the most common reasons:

-* :javaref:`FailureReason#MANAGER_UNUSABLE`: the user doesn't have the Flitchio Manager app installed on their phone, or they have an outdated version.
+* :javaref:`Status.FailingStatus#REASON_MANAGER_UNUSABLE`: the user doesn't have the Flitchio Manager app installed on their phone, or they have an outdated version.
 In both cases, they need to download the latest version from the Play Store. :javaref:`FlitchioController#getPlayStoreIntentForFlitchioManager()` can help you for that.
-Alternatively, you can check the version of the SDK with :javaref:`FlitchioController#getVersionCode()` and the version of Flitchio Manager on the user's phone with :javaref:`FlitchioController#getFlitchioManagerVersionCode()`.
+Alternatively, you can check the version of the SDK with :javaref:`FlitchioController#getVersionCode()` and the version of Flitchio Manager on the user's phone with :javaref:`FlitchioController#getFlitchioManagerVersionCode(Context)`.
-* :javaref:`FailureReason#SERVICE_UNREACHABLE`: the Flitchio Manager app cannot be reached for an unexpected reason.
+* :javaref:`Status.FailingStatus#REASON_SERVICE_UNREACHABLE`: the Flitchio Manager app cannot be reached for an unexpected reason.
-* :javaref:`FailureReason#SERVICE_REFUSED_CONNECTION`: this controller has not been accepted by Flitchio Manager.
+* :javaref:`Status.FailingStatus#REASON_SERVICE_REFUSED_CONNECTION`: this controller has not been accepted by Flitchio Manager.
-* :javaref:`FailureReason#SERVICE_SHUTDOWN_CONNECTION`: the binding with Flitchio Manager ended unexpectedly.
+* :javaref:`Status.FailingStatus#REASON_SERVICE_SHUTDOWN_CONNECTION`: the binding with Flitchio Manager ended unexpectedly.
 Try to restart the app.

 .. _define-thread-callbacks:

-Receive listener callbacks on a particular thread
+Receive event callbacks on a particular thread
-"""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""

 By default, all the callback methods of :javaref:`FlitchioEventListener` are executed on an arbitrary non-UI thread, different from the main thread.
 This can be problematic if you try to do UI operations in those callbacks, such as updating Views: your app will crash.
-You can change the default behaviour by passing to :javaref:`onResume() <FlitchioController#onResume(FlitchioEventListener, Handler)>` a reference to a Handler object associated to the thread you want to receive the callbacks in.
+You can change the default behaviour by passing to :javaref:`FlitchioController#onResume(FlitchioEventListener, Handler)` a reference to a Handler object associated to the thread you want to receive the callbacks in.

 In particular, if you want to receive these callbacks on the UI thread, you would do::